• Home

 Take a little time after lunch, and enjoy learning sign as a family!
 And while you are doing that, everyone will be improving their fine motor skills and eye hand coordination.
 What a bonus!

-If you are looking for a fun and quality way to introduce your family to sign language, we recommend You Can Learn Sign Language by Scholastic.
-For more information, please go to Scholastic.
-And have fun!
+If you are looking for a fun and quality way to introduce your family to sign language, we recommend You Can Learn Sign Language by Scholastic. {Please note: as of the update of this review in 2023 it looks like the book is no longer in print, but there are plenty of used copies at affordable prices!}

-Filed Under: Age, Elementary Tagged With: written by Betsy
+Filed Under: Age, Elementary Tagged With: updated by Heidi C, written by Betsy

 Reader Interactions